 One more season.
 One last secret.

-I’ve spent my entire NHL career hiding who I am.
-One more season—head down, no distractions—and I can retire without anyone knowing the truth.
+I’ve spent fifteen years in the NHL hiding who I really am.
+One final season—head down, stick on the ice—and I can retire with my secret intact.

 I won’t go back into the shadows.
 Not for him.
 Not for anyone.

-I want Ethan.
-But if he won’t stand beside me in the light, I’ll have to walk away.
+I want all of Ethan, not just the parts he’s willing to share behind locked doors.
+But if he won’t stand beside me in the light, I’ll have to skate away for good.